 - Trim your toenails regularly and straight across.
 Curved toenails can increase your risk for the nail to dig into the nail bed, which can develop into an ingrown toenail.

 - Wash your feet daily.
-Thoroughly cleanse your feet and dry them so no moisture is left in between your toes, which can cause a fungal infection.
+Thoroughly cleanse your feet and dry them so no moisture is left in between your toes, which can cause an infection.
 To prevent dry cracks from developing, apply plenty of moisturizer on your feet after washing.
 Make sure to only apply moisturizer on the tops and bottoms of your feet – not between your toes.

 - Avoid going barefoot.
 Always wear footwear even if you’re in your house.
 By doing this you will prevent any cuts from occurring that might develop into possible infection.

 - Never attempt to cut corns or callouses yourself.
 If you’re suffering from either condition, visit our office to have Tony properly remove the corn or callous without risk of hurting your feet.